-Total assets have decreased from £21,859 million at 31 December 2022 to £21,158 million at 31 December 2023.
-The decrease is primarily due to reductions in receivables and cash and cash equivalents to support the Group's share buyback activity, external dividend and centre costs in 2023.
+Total assets have decreased from £21,158 million at 31 December 2023 to £20,924 million at 31 December 2024.
+The decrease is primarily due to reductions in cash and cash equivalents to settle the inter company with Aviva plc to allow Aviva plc to support the Group's share buyback activity, external dividend and centre costs in 2024.
+The net assets have increased from £17,132 million at 31 December 2023 to £17,632 million at 31 December 2024.
+This is primarily due to the increase in profit for the year, driven by higher dividend income and the profit from the sale of Singapore Life Holdings Pte Ltd.